Skip to main content

 import { AgentMemory } from '@framers/agentos';

-// Wrap an existing CognitiveMemoryManager (e.g., in wunderland)
+// Option A: wrap an existing CognitiveMemoryManager

-const memory = AgentMemory.wrap(existingManager);
+const cognitive = AgentMemory.wrap(existingManager);

-// Or create standalone
+// Option B: create a standalone SQLite-backed adapter

 // Store information

-await memory.remember(“User prefers dark mode”);
+await memory.remember('User prefers dark mode');

-await memory.remember(“Deploy by Friday”, { type: 'prospective', tags: ['deadline'] });
+await memory.remember('Deploy by Friday', { type: 'prospective', tags: ['deadline'] });

-// Recall relevant memories (uses HyDE when enabled)
+// Recall relevant memories

-const results = await memory.recall(“what does the user prefer?);
+const results = await memory.recall('what does the user prefer?');

 for (const m of results.memories) {